quantumsim/quantumsim/doc/source/reference/index.rst

 High-level interface
 ====================

 The new `Cirquit` class will go here.
+For temporary usage there is a module :mod:`quantumsim.models`, but there is a plan to wipe it at Quantumsim-1.1 release.

 Low-level interface
 ===================